tuomasj/tuomasj.github.com/_posts/2012-05-07-keep-asking-that-question.markdown

 To right my wrong, I have given some more thought and here is an proper answer, which does not have anything to do with ski-jumping.

-## My Three Advices ##
+## My Three Pieces of Advice ##

 ### 1. Keep Asking This Same Question ###

 By asking this question for the first time, you take a concrete step on the path of getting into web industry.
 The first step is always the hardest and now you have done it.
 Congratulations! :)

 When you have the chance, ask this same question from people who seem to be more experienced than you.
-You wikk most likely get a wide range of answers, everybody has their own way of seeing things and thats a situation where you could learn something.
+You will most likely get a wide range of answers, everybody has their own way of seeing things and thats a situation where you could learn something.
 But just don't settle answers on ski-jumping.

 Eventually, you start getting answers about things you already know.
 Thats a good sign.